awsdocs/amazon-pinpoint-user-guide/doc-source/messages-mobile.md

 # Sending a Test Push Notification<a name="messages-mobile"></a>

 To send a test push notification, you have to use a project that has one or more push notification channels enabled\.
-To learn how to create a new project and enable a push notification channel for it, see [Setting up Amazon Pinpoint Mobile Push Channels](channels-mobile-setup.md)\.
+To learn how to create a new project and enable a push notification channel for it, see [Setting Up Amazon Pinpoint Mobile Push Channels](channels-mobile-setup.md)\.
 To learn how to enable a push notification channel for an existing project, see [Managing Mobile Push Channels with Amazon Pinpoint](channels-mobile-manage.md)\.

 After you enable one or more push notification channels for a project, you can send a test push notification through any of those channels\.